 History of Tarragona

-According to the legend, the god Jupiter abandoned his mortal wife when he fell in love with the City of Tarragona.
+According to the legend, the god Jupiter abandoned his mortal wife when he fell in love with the city of Tarragona.

-Publius Cornelius Scipio, known as ‘the African’, saw in this rich piece a land a unique place to establish his settlement during the conquest of Hispania in the year 217 BC.
+Publius Cornelius Scipio, known as ‘the African’, saw a unique place in this rich piece a land to establish his settlement during the conquest of Hispania in the year 217 BC.